-While historic designations make it difficult for private owners to alter their own properties, they also become eligible for local, state, and federal tax incentives, as well as grants and other public and private funds.
-As a matter of policy, The City of Phoenix will consider a historic designation for structures or areas that:
+While historic designations may make it difficult for private owners to demolish or alter their own properties, they may also become eligible for local, state, and federal tax incentives, as well as grants and other public and private funds.
+As a matter of policy, The City of Phoenix will consider a historic designation for structures or areas that are:

-- Are at least fifty (50) years old and
+- At least fifty (50) years old and

 - Posses “historic integrity.”

 “Historical significance” is subjective and varies widely.
-Properties themselves may be unremarkable except they are the location of a historically significant event, or conversely demonstrate some visual or engineering styles or method unique to a specific era.
-Otherwise, a structure may itself educate or inform the general public in some way.
+Properties themselves may be unremarkable except they are the location of a historically significant event, or conversely demonstrate some visual or engineering styles or methods unique to a specific era.
+A structure may itself educate or inform the general public in some unique or valuable way.

-In any case, the applicant for historic legal protection (usually but not always the property owner) must prove historical significance with evidence (often expert opinions) and that the significance is likely to continue if protected.
+In any case, the applicant for historic legal protection (usually but not always the property owner) must prove historical significance with evidence (often expert opinions), and also that the significance is likely to continue if protected.
 It does little good to protect a decrepit building, simply because something important happened there.
 The physical condition of a structure often factors in determining its “historical integrity” and properties that have been altered from their original condition rarely receive designation.

-The City of Phoenix Historic Preservation Office exists to investigate, suggest, and interpret these criteria to the Phoenix Historic Preservation Commission, a nine-member volunteer board who in turn make a recommendation to the City Council (elected officials).
+The City of Phoenix Historic Preservation Office (Staff) investigate, suggest, and interpret these criteria to the Phoenix Historic Preservation Commission, which is a nine-member volunteer board who in turn make a recommendation to the City Council (elected officials).
 The Council will vote in favor or against the following actions: 1) delay the demolition of buildings that are believed to be architecturally or historically significant; 2) create a historic district overlay in a specific area.
-Both of these processes are zoning decisions that must consider public opinion given at public hearings.
+Both of these are public zoning decisions that must consider public opinion given at public hearings.
 Neighborhood and Village Boards may be involved.